JungleComputing/ipl/docs/README-bin.txt

 The latest Ibis source repository tree is accessible through anonymous SVN at "https://gforge.cs.vu.nl/svn/ibis/ibis/trunk".
 Likewise, the latest example applications are available at "https://gforge.cs.vu.nl/svn/ibis/apps/trunk".
+You need an account on https://gforge.cs.vu.nl/ to access these, which you can obtain there.

 To build these applications, you first need to set some environment variables.
 See the README.txt file that accompanies the Ibis applications.